San Francisco United Democratic Club

 Section 1.
 Committees

-- Committees are led by the Vice President of the same name: President Committee, Leadership Development Committee, Political Committee, Membership Engagement Committee, Communications Committee, Events Committee and Finance Committee.
+- Committees are led by the President and Vice Presidents of the same name: President Committee, Member Engagement Committee, Political Engagement Committee, Communications Committee, Events Committee, Internal Operations Committee, and Finance Committee.

 - Any member of the Club may serve as a member of a Committee by appointment of the President or Committee Chair.